There are a number of reasons why you’d want to purchase health insurance for one month. But is it even possible?

 If you’re looking to buy health insurance for a month, then you should shop around for short-term health coverage.
 This is available on a temporary basis, for whichever length of time you choose.
 Most people buy temporary health coverage to protect against major illnesses and accidents that could occur while away on vacation or experiencing a coverage gap (if you are between jobs and have employer sponsored insurance, for example).
 So in a sense, it’s to provide coverage in the event of a catastrophe.

 Short-term coverage is quite different from a traditional comprehensive coverage plan.
-These plans don’t offer preventive care, immunizations, physicals, vision care or dental care.
+These plans don’t offer free preventive care, immunizations, physicals, vision care or dental care.
 Other factors you should consider before buying a short-term health insurance plan include:

 - Temporary insurance is non-renewable, so once it ends you have to buy it all over again